 Sound weird?
 It was a very popular drink in the Colonial era when refrigeration wasn’t available and vinegar could act as a preservative.
 It also provided acidity to a drink when fresh citrus wasn’t available and offered the taste of summer in those bleak winters.
 The fruit, the sugar, and the marinating time mellow out the vinegar taste and it’s really quite wonderful.

 Here is the “how-to” of making a blueberry shrub syrups, followed by some drink recipes of how to use it.
-If you would rather purchase your shrub syrups, here is a wide variety of flavored shrub syrups.

 Hot Process Method for Making Blueberry Tarragon Shrub Syrup: